jeanslack/Videomass/known_problems.md

 [Home](index.md)

-## Known problems and solutions of Videomass on Python3 and Python2
+## Known problems and solutions of Videomass

 - On Windows, with the version of FFmpeg 3.1.5 included in the installer, the **nlmeans** denoiser filter is not implemented, as it exists only in the most